Covid-19: Reactivation of possession proceedings

 Agreement at the review appointment

 The case could be resolved by agreement at the review appointment.
-The defendant should not agree to give up possession unless they have taken legal advice.
+The defendant should not agree to give up possession unless they have had legal advice.

 The Overall Arrangements state that, to ensure that compromise is not deterred, local authorities will be expected to take the approach that signing a consent order or agreeing an order for possession, in itself, does not mean that a tenant or borrower should be found intentionally homeless.
 Defendants should not rely on this guidance.
 Legal advice is available from the court duty adviser on the review date.
 The court will provide details of how to contact the adviser.